Get Positive Outcomes With the SBI-I Feedback Model

 Hopefully, it won’t rise to that level.
 But we understand that the daunting possibility is why some leaders choose to avoid potential conflict with a problem employee altogether.
 As noted, taking action is in the best interest of you, your team, and the employee in question.

-For more advice on how to deal with the situation, read our full white paper on Problem Employees.
+For more advice on how to confront difficult colleagues, read our full white paper on Problem Employees.